-Because District 1 includes urban areas, roadway noise is often a concern for residents and businesses along many of our roadways.
+Because District 10 includes urban areas, roadway noise is often a concern for residents and businesses along many of our roadways.
 PennDOT's noise abatement policy is currently limited to the construction of warranted noise barriers as part of a highway project on new alignment or for a major reconstruction project with additional travel lanes.
-PennDOT does not have a funding mechanism for noise barrier retrofit projects on existing highways at this time due to constrained federal and state highway dollars.
-PennDOT continues to use its available funding to address our most critical bridge and highway needs and to maintain our existing infrastructure.
+PennDOT does not have a funding mechanism for noise barrier retrofit projects on existing highways at this time.
+PennDOT continues to use its available funding to address our most critical bridge and highway needs and to maintainour existing infrastructure.